glideapps/autotune/README.md

 ### Main title

-Arguing with colleagues about what title to use for the homepage?
+Not sure which title to use for your site?
 Let Autotune pick the one that converts the most users:

 ```html
 <!-- Load autotune along with what it has learned so far. -->